Skip to main content

 • Take other appropriate action if justified.

-The commission may move a case to contested case hearing if it finds (by a preponderance of the evidence) that a violation occurred.
-OGEC staff provides the person the complaint was filed against with information on how to request a contested case hearing, and in most cases, OGEC staff also draft a proposed stipulated final order to settle the case.
-The person may choose to settle the case by signing the stipulated final order and complying with its terms, rather than proceed to a hearing.
-You may also elect to move the case to Marion County Circuit Court.
+The Commission may move a case to a contested case hearing if it finds that a violation occurred.
+OGEC staff will provide the person the complaint was filed against with information on how to request a contested case hearing.
+In most cases, OGEC staff will also draft a proposed stipulated final order to settle the case.

 A person wishing to appeal a final order may petition the Oregon Court of Appeals for judicial review.